 The French Crop is the embodiment of minimalism.
 Typically shorter, very neat, and highly manageable, the French Crop is an appealing option for the gent who is always on the go and doesn’t like a whole lot of product in his hair.
 Be cautious if you have a thick, wavy, or curly hair type, given the French crop tends to work better for blokes with poker-straight locks.
 If you do have a more unmanageable hair type, ask your barber to cut strategically to ensure your French crop won’t hassle you too much with styling.

-The faux hawk allows you get a little punk rock, but also lets you enter your office building without getting stared down.
-A less extreme version of the Mohawk, the faux hawk allows you to play with the proportions of the original cut, but rework it for a more manageable, more proportioned aesthetic.
+The faux hawk allows you to get a little punk rock but also lets you enter your office building without getting stared down.
+A less extreme version of the mohawk, the faux hawk allows you to play with the proportions of the original cut but rework it for a more manageable, proportioned aesthetic.
 Now, our guide refers to haircuts with shorter backs and sides, so you will need to make some alterations to the typical faux hawk.
-Just make sure to tell your barber to preserve a somewhat longer strip of hair down your head, but to give it a tidy up from the back, to ensure you have a good amount of distinction between the top and the back of your hair.
+Just make sure to tell your barber to preserve a somewhat longer strip of hair down your head but to give it a tidy-up from the back to ensure you have a good amount of distinction between the top and the back of your hair.